HOW TO GET HELP AT THE FEST

 - Have Emergency Contact info on your person and your phone lock screen in case emergency personnel need to know (PRO-TIP: Make sure to register your wristband where you will be asked to fill out an Emergency Contact).

-- Remember to stay hydrated (visit our Water Refill Stations for free, cool, filtered water) and eat regularly at the Forked Up Food Court.
+- Remember to stay hydrated by visiting our Hydration Water Refill Stations for free, cool, filtered water around the venue.
+Remember to bring your own, EMPTY water bottle to Voodoo to reduce plastic waste and eat regularly at the Forked Up Food Court.

 - Protect yourself from the sun – take breaks and find shade.
 Sunscreen lotion, hats, and sunglasses are key.
 Forget your sunscreen?
 Head to the Voodoo Mart (between the Le Plur Stage and The Mortuary) to purchase some.